PyratLabs/ansible-role-k3s/README.md

 with a `datastore-endpoint` defined.
 As this is not a typically supported configuration you will need to set `k3s_use_unsupported_config` to `true`.

-Since K3s v1.19.1 it is possible to use Etcd as the backend database, and this is done by setting `k3s_etcd_datastore` to true.
+Since K3s v1.19.1 it is possible to use an embedded Etcd as the backend database, and this is done by setting `k3s_etcd_datastore` to true.
 As this is an experimental feature you will also need to set `k3s_use_experimental` to `true`.
 The best practice for Etcd is to define at least 3 members to ensure quorum is established.
 In addition to this, an odd number of members is recommended to ensure a majority in the event of a network partition.
 If you want to use 2 members or an even number of members, please set `k3s_use_unsupported_config` to `true`.

 ## Dependencies